waxing gibbous · 82% illum

 The usual failure is not bad intent.
 It is a ritual that only works while one senior sponsor guards it.
 When they disappear, the habit dies.
 That is a design problem, not a motivation problem.

-So we anchor habits to outputs the business already owes: a brief, a review, a log.
+So we anchor habits to outputs the business already owes: a release, a client commitment, a review the team cannot skip.
 We put ownership with someone whose job gets easier when the habit exists.
 We match the rhythm to the work (weekly, fortnightly, monthly), not to a template from a book.

 Our test: does it still run late in the year, when no executive is in the room to cheer?
 If not, it was rehearsal.
 If yes, it is the practice.